-A recent study published in the Journal of Alternative and Complementary Medicine, revealed medical marijuana users take fewer other medicines—such as opiates.
+A recent study published in the Journal of Alternative and Complementary Medicine revealed that medical marijuana users take fewer other medicines—such as opiates.

-Researchers monitored the use of prescription medication by participants enrolled in the Illinois medical marijuana program.
+Researchers monitored the use of prescription medications among participants enrolled in the Illinois medical marijuana program.
 This is the first peer-reviewed scientific study conducted which examines this correlation.
-Their results confirmed medical marijuana might contribute to the reduced use of opioids.
+Their results confirmed that medical marijuana might contribute to the reduced use of opioids.

 An Effective Treatment Option?

-The study was conducted at Depaul and Rush universities and consisted of thirty participants at an average age of 45 years old.
-At the conclusion of the study, participants said marijuana worked faster to relieve their pain than other prescription medication and had fewer side effects.
+The study was conducted at Depaul and Rush universities and consisted of 30 participants who were an average age of 45 years old.
+At the conclusion of the study, participants said that marijuana worked faster to relieve their pain than other prescription medication and had fewer side effects.

-Encouraged by their findings, lead researcher, Assistant Professor Douglas Bruce, believes cannabis could eventually be used to treat many other conditions, such as:
+Encouraged by their findings, lead researcher—Assistant Professor Douglas Bruce—believes that cannabis could eventually be used to treat many other conditions, such as:

 Shea Evans, 26, a medical marijuana patient (who wasn’t in the study) told the Chicago Tribune that cannabis helped her overcome a substance abuse issue.
-She’d become dependent on several of the 18 different prescriptions medications used to treat her medical conditions.
+She’d become dependent on several of the 18 different prescription medications used to treat her medical conditions.
 She stated, “Medical cannabis is the reason I’m opiate free now… it really gave me my life back and makes my pain manageable, without inebriating me or forming another dependence.”

 Could Marijuana Really Stop the Opioid Epidemic?

-Previous research conducted at The University of Georgia found areas with marijuana dispensaries had a reduced number of opioid overdoses.
-Another paper, published in a Journal of the American Medical Association, discovered states with forms of legal marijuana reported a 25 percent lower annual average opioid death rate.
+Previous research conducted at The University of Georgia found that areas with marijuana dispensaries had reduced numbers of opioid overdoses.
+Another paper, published in a Journal of the American Medical Association, discovered that states with forms of legal marijuana reported a 25% lower annual average opioid death rate.

 Additional Reading: Voices From Both Sides of the Medical Marijuana Debate